[Currently closed due to roadworks.] Feel the connection between human culture and nature at this hidden spot.

 Car Park Toilet

-*Currently, a high possibility of falling rocks has been reported for the Dangyō Shrine area.
+- *Currently, a high possibility of falling rocks has been reported for the Dangyō Shrine area.
 You can still enjoy the waterfall, but access to the shrine and the area behind the waterfall is regulated.
 Please be aware that you enter that area at your own risk.

 - Nagu, Okinoshima-cho, Oki-gun